Russian Rublev takes fifth place in singles ATP Finals - ExBulletin

 Russian Rublev takes fifth place in singles ATP Finals

+Rublev is sixth after reaching a career high number five in the men’s rankings last month

-Russian Andrey Rublev became the fifth singles player to qualify for the season-closing ATP Finals in Turin next month, according to the men’s tour.
+Russian Andrey Rublev has become the fifth singles player to qualify for the season-closing ATP Finals in Turin next month, according to the men’s tour.

+The ATP Finals are played between the best eight men’s singles and doubles teams.
+The Russian made his debut at the prestigious tournament in 2020, when it was last held in London before moving to Turin.

-“I’m so happy to be fighting back with the best eight players in the world,” Rublev said in an ATP release on Saturday.
+“I’m so happy to be competing with the best eight players in the world again,” Rublev said in an ATP release on Saturday, October 23.
 “It’s such a unique and prestigious tournament and I can’t wait to play in Turin.”

-Rublev joins world number one Novak Djokovic of Serbia, fellow Russian and US Open champion Daniil Medvedev, Greek Stefanos Tsitsipas and Alexander Zverev of Germany in closing spots for the November 14-21 tournament.
+Rublev (24) joins world number one Novak Djokovic of Serbia, fellow Russian and US Open champion Daniil Medvedev, Greek Stefanos Tsitsipas and Alexander Zverev of Germany in closing spots for the 14-year-old tournament.
+November 21st.

-The Russian made his debut at the prestigious tournament in 2020, when it was last held in London before moving to Turin.

 He is in sixth place after reaching a career high number five in the men’s rankings last month.

 Italy’s Matteo Berrettini, Norwegian Casper Ruud and Poland’s Hubert Hurkacz are next in line to qualify.
-The ATP Finals are played between the best eight men’s singles and doubles teams.
+Spain’s 20-time winner Rafa Nadal is eighth in the race to qualify but has already ended his season due to injury.

 Sources